DRAFT Clunes Master Plan

 Clunes Master Plan – Project Update

-It is anticipated that the revised draft Master Plan will be reported to the February 2026 Council meeting for adoption.
+Draft Clunes Master Plan to be reported to the February 2026 Council meeting for adoption

 Community Consultation

 Phase 3 of community consultation on the draft Clunes Master Plan has now concluded.
-The data captured has been summarised within the Phase 3 Preliminary Summary Data and has informed that changes made to the revised draft Master Plan.
+The data captured has been summarised in the Phase 3 Preliminary Summary Data and has informed changes to the revised draft Master Plan.
+The revised draft Clunes Master Plan is available here for residents to view.

 During the consultation period, community members raised several questions.
 These have been compiled into a Community Consultation FAQs.
 Council thanks everyone who took the time to participate and share their ideas.